JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 UMQ_final(a,e) = +0.58 × 1.0 × 1.0 = **+0.58 (Extremely moral)**

 ### 2 Believers - hope of resurrection

+Context: The resurrection of Jesus provided believers with the hope of their own resurrection and eternal life.

 - ΔOS = +0.50 (Removal of fear of death, promise of eternal life)
 - VSA (Advanced) = 0.58